Faculty Evaluation Policy

-Performance level is determined by the faculty member’s accountability to his/her job responsibilities and expectations as described in McNeese State University policies as well as specific departmental and college guidelines.
-A “satisfactory” performance level rating is a precondition for consideration for awarding merit pay regardless of merit rank, and it is required for application for tenure or promotion.
-Performance level (including the evaluation of collegiality) is independent of merit rankings 1 through 5.
+Performance level is determined by the faculty member’s accountability to his/her job responsibilities and expectations as described in University policies as well as specific departmental and college guidelines.
+A satisfactory performance level rating is a precondition for consideration for awarding merit pay regardless of merit rank, and it is required for application for tenure or promotion.
+Performance level is independent of merit rankings 1 through 5.
 The job effectiveness/productivity portion of the APR determines merit level for faculty within each college.

 Part-time faculty and faculty with temporary appointments must be evaluated by the department head each semester in order to assess teaching performance and to provide a basis for employment decisions.
 The evaluation process for part-time faculty and temporary faculty focuses on classroom performance and other criteria consistent with the stated employment obligations.
 Evaluations must be documented and discussed with the faculty member and documentation maintained in the departmental office.